Past Perfect Continuous Tense- continued up to a certain time

 Past Perfect Continuous Tense shows an action started in the past and continued up to that certain time in the past.
 In this tense, the past tense of ‘have’ that is ‘had’ is used with ‘been’ and the present participle of a verb.
 This is also known as perfect imperfect or perfect progressive past tense.

-We have seen that in the present and future perfect continuous tense, there is some change in the use of auxiliaries but in this tense, we don’t change the form of have according to the subject.
+We have seen that there is some change in the use of auxiliaries in the present and future perfect continuous tense, but in this tense, we don’t change the form of have according to the subject.

 Now, we shall take an example with three persons in tabular form.